eth-cscs/tensorflow-training/mnist/README.md

-# Distributed training of simple model on MNIST: TensorFLow+Horovod
+# Distributed training of simple model on MNIST: TensorFlow+Horovod